 Opening and folding are not one-hand jobs when it comes to the Graco, as much as I would like to say so.
 Oftentimes I find myself picking the baby up for her meal and then having to put her down again just to set up the chair.
 It comes with a mechanism that needs both hands in order to effectively open.

-On the plus side, the front wheels come equipped with small wheels that can be put out when you want to move the highchair around let’s say.
-So no more unstable shuffling around with the baby in the highchair!
+On the plus side, the front wheels come equipped with small wheels that can be put out when you want to move the baby’s highchair around let’s say.

 First, the chair itself needs to be adjustable by height.
 You want to make sure it reaches your table, grandparents’ table, even your neighbour’s table if she’s doing the babysitting for you!
 The Graco has 6 positions to choose from, so that’s babysitting sorted!